MetroidSlayer/Consistxels/README.md

 This is made to work with multiple layers; i.e., if you have an arm layer and a leg layer, this should be able to update both separately.
 You'll need to export each layer as its own .png file first when generating the .json, though.
 Still working out exactly how I want the workflow to go, and still streamlining it.

-Hopefully, I get this to work for any given spritesheet, but for now it's just made to work for the Super Metroid Samus sprite sheet used in [SpriteSomething](https://github.com/Artheau/SpriteSomething).
+Hopefully, I get this to work for any given sprite sheet.
+Most of the functionality should be able to handle a wide variety of sheets already.
+For now, though, it's just made to work for the Super Metroid Samus sprite sheet used in [SpriteSomething](https://github.com/Artheau/SpriteSomething).
+If you want this to work for another sprite sheet, you'll need to add borders similar to the ones seen in that sheet.